-- 3. Offer and encourage voluntary participation in landowner incentive programs for stream and riparian zone protection and enhancement.
-One such program is the Catskill Streams Buffer Initiative.
-In 2019 and moving forward the UCSWCD will be soliciting for participation in the Conservation Reserve Enhancement Program (CREP) in partnership with CSBI to further enhance landowner participation in riparian land restoration programs by offering monetary incentive for enrolment. - 4.
+- 3. Offer and encourage voluntary participation in landowner incentive programs for stream and riparian zone protection and enhancement. - a.
+Continue offering the Catskill Streams Buffer Initiative (CSBI), and the Conservation Reserve Enhancement Program (CREP) in partnership with CSBI to further enhance landowner participation in riparian land restoration programs by offering monetary incentive for enrolment. - 4.
 Provide customized Riparian Corridor Management Plans to landowners enrolled in CSBI.
 These plans highlight the importance of healthy riparian buffers and sustainable streamside property management practices that landowners can implement on their properties. - 5.
 Integrate recommendations made in the New York Natural Heritage Program's report "Inventory, Classification, and Description of Riparian Natural Community Reference Types for Ashokan Watershed, New York" into riparian restoration designs.
 The report can be accessed at http://ashokanstreams.org/publications-resources/technical-data/. - 6.
 Continue exploring properties that could be eligible for soil-bioengineering projects through the CSBI program to help restore riparian habitat and function as well as demonstrate best practices for stabilizing streambanks utilizing native plant materials. - 7.
-Focus on multi-phase riparian buffer restoration projects with invasive species removal, management and native plant establishment.
+Focus on multi-phase riparian buffer restoration projects with invasive species removal, management, and native plant establishment.

 - 8. Explore opportunities for restoring native riparian buffers in watershed town parks and common places with volunteer assistance for demonstration and education of riparian best management practices. - 9.
-Review data and perform Geographic Information Systems analysis to identify areas that would benefit from buffer enhancement to improve landowner recruitment into the Catskill Streams Buffer Initiative program.
+Review data and perform Geographic Information Systems analysis to identify areas that would benefit from buffer enhancement to improve landowner recruitment into the Catskill Streams Buffer Initiative program. - 10.
+Evaluate the ability of CSBI and related programs to shift landowner attitudes, understanding, and property management practices needed for maintenance of healthy riparian buffers.
+Consult with social scientists and plan a study that evaluates whether goals have been met, including a change in the attitudes and behaviors of watershed landowners, and what can be done to enhance programs to achieve desired outcomes.